wcarmon/docs/rust/bincode.md

 # Cons
 1. Relatively immature (compared to json or protobuf)
+1. Incompatible with other languages (compare to protobuf or json or bson ...)
 1. Serious incompatibilities with serde crate
     1. Mitigate: don't use with serde interface
 1. Annoying issues with enums